 The government of Oman aims at building a smart-city.
 Strong international networking and trade agreements have widened the scope of foreign investment in Oman, which helps even the small and medium industries and start-ups in Oman to gain the benefits.
 The country also takes initiatives in building the first oil and gas institute to develop professionals in the energy sector.

 4. No Personal Tax

 Oman comes under the tax-free zone.
 Yes, you don't need to pay income or any individual tax.
 Once established, a company only has a flat 15% corporate tax to be paid.
-Goods across the Gulf Cooperation Council (GCC) moves free of customs duties.
-All in all, the taxation system has been a catalyst in attracting the investment opportunities in Omani market.
+Goods across the Gulf Cooperation Council (GCC) move free of customs duties.
+All in all, the taxation system has been a catalyst in attracting investment opportunities in the Omani market.

 5. Company Formation in Oman and Ownership